-The conversations we have won’t make people disgusted with us, the serves we use can be suited to our needs.
-A place to live, thrive and be happy and not feel like we have to watch our back or that someone will attack us because the conversations that we have or the identity that we express.
+That conversations we have won’t make people disgusted with us, the services we use can be suited to our needs.
+A place to live, thrive and be happy and not feel like we have to watch our back or that someone will attack us because of the conversations that we have or the identity that we express.

 Allyship means supporting that and inviting a space for it.
 There’s a difference between an ally, advocate and activist.
 So an ally supports it and allows us the space.
 An advocate would create the space and an activist would fight to make sure there are spaces and policies that take it to the next level.
 An ally supports it and they see us just as equal.

 I would like for everyone to become activists, to wake up everyday and fight the fight but I also understand that healing is just as important and people haven’t had the chance to heal from all the trauma.
-I would hope for people to be an advocate, for folks to really look at themselves as advocates by providing safe spaces for folks who have needs and asking for that.
+I hope for people to become advocates, for folks to really look at themselves as advocates by providing safe spaces for folks who have needs and asking for that.
 Advocate for folks, provide resources.

 HOW DO YOU ENVISION HEALTH EQUITY?